pouriyajamshidi/tcping/docs/observability/README.md

 ## Nothing is showing up

+- Check the probes are happening at all with `docker compose logs tcping-influxdb-tcp-brussels`.
+  Each container prints one line saying what it is probing and where the metrics are going, and nothing after that.
 - Alloy's UI on <http://localhost:12346> shows the health of each component.
   If the receiver is healthy but the remote write is not, Prometheus is the problem.
 - A rejected write does not stop the run. tcping prints the error to stderr and says the metrics are being dropped, then keeps probing, so watch stderr rather than the probe output.
 A wrong InfluxDB token shows up this way.
+- Make sure you are on the dashboard for the way you sent the run.
+A run using `--alloy` leaves **tcping (InfluxDB)** empty, and the other way round.
 - The statistics panels only fill in after the first statistics push, which is every 10 seconds by default. `--stats-interval` changes that.
 - **Name resolution time** stays empty unless the hostname is looked up more